Colophon

 The stack

 Svelte, and Sveltekit by extension, is my go-to for all my projects.
 Svelte supercharges vanilla HTML, CSS and JS and it has never felt foreign to me in the way that React or other frameworks like Gatsby.js did.
-Where I can’t be bothered to write vanilla CSS, Tailwind comes to the rescue.
-Every few weeks you’ll see someone on Twitter bashing the framework but it works well!
-I write all my files in small, manageable components, so I don’t have either hellishly long style blocks or ridiculously long classes.
+Where I can't be bothered to write vanilla CSS, Tailwind comes to the rescue.
+Every few weeks you'll see someone on Twitter bashing the framework but it works well!
+I write all my files in small, manageable components, so I don't have either hellishly long style blocks or ridiculously long classes.
 All the content, from the blog posts to Tidytuesday logs, are written in Markdown.
-I’ve built various schemas that help me manage similar ‘templates’ of content and TinaCMS makes it stupidly easy to have an interface to manage them within.
-Usually, I write in Obsidian first and copy from there into Tina.
-Once I’m done, Sveltekit transforms my website into a self-contained bundle of static HTML files which I can take anywhere.
-I take them to Netlify because it is quite simple and I don’t have to pay anything to have it exist online.
+I've built various schemas that help me manage similar 'templates' of content and Sveltia makes it stupidly easy to have an interface to manage them within.
+For longer blogposts, I use Obsidian to write.
+Once I'm done, Sveltekit transforms my website into a self-contained bundle of static HTML files which I can take anywhere.
+I take them to Netlify because it is quite simple and I don't have to pay anything to have it exist online.

 Not that it is some feat of engineering in any respect, but if you're interested in looking at the code, all of it is available here.